ntestoc3/syn-antd/README.md

 If antd components are properly referenced, shadow-cljs helps handle the tree-shaking, reducing your package size to only the components you use.

+syn-antd writes all the boilerplate for you and leaves you with tree shaking-friendly, shadow-cljs ready namespaces to require in and use in your application.

 ## Using

 1. Add to your dependencies the latest version (see badge at top)